Plumsail/actions/source/user-guide/manage-email-notifications.rst

 =========================

 License page provides information about you current license and available executions.
-You can manage email notifications about reaching limit of executions for Plumsail Actions in the `personal account <https://account.plumsail.com/>`_.
+You can manage email notifications about reaching limit of executions for Plumsail Actions in the `personal account <https://account.plumsail.com/actions/subscription>`_.

 There are 3 options:

-- Less than 70% of documents are left
+- Less than 30% of executions are left
-- Less than 90% of documents are left
+- Less than 10% of executions are left
 - All documents were exhausted

 .. image:: ../_static/img/general/actions-email-notifications.png